PelleLille/hsl-docs/func_eod.rst

 	  .. note::

-		The ``getHeader`` function family will return headers as a UTF-8 string with all MIME encoded-words decoded (`=?charset?encoding?data?=`).
+		The :func:`MIMEPart.getHeader` function family will return headers as a UTF-8 string with all MIME encoded-words decoded (`=?charset?encoding?data?=`).
 However even if headers must be in 7-bit ASCII, some senders do not conform to this and do send headers with different charset encodings.
 In those cases we (1) Use the MIME-parts "Content-Type" headers charset when converting to UTF-8.
 (2) If there is no charset information available we use a statistical charset detection function.
 (3) We just pretend it to be US-ASCII and covert it to UTF-8 anyway (guaranteeing the result will be valid UTF-8).

-  .. function:: MIME.getHeaders(name, [options])
+  .. function:: MIMEPart.getHeaders(name, [options])

 	  Return a list of header values.
 If no header is found, an empty list is returned.
 The name is not case sensitive.